andrdru/docker-php-xdebug/README.md

 ## Description

-On Windows Docker creates DockerNAT virtual net(10.0.75.0 by default), where host machine on 10.0.75.1 and Docker continers on 10.0.75.2
+On Windows Docker creates DockerNAT virtual net(10.0.75.0 by default), where host machine on 10.0.75.1 and Docker containers on 10.0.75.2

 ## Usage